 Less intake of water:

 You haven’t had enough water even after losing sweat.
 You forgot to drink water because you were busy or sick.
-Or because of lack of availability of clean safe water especially at the times of traveling, camping, or hiking.
+Or because of the lack of availability of clean safe water especially at times of traveling, camping, or hiking.
 You just don’t realize that you need the water because your normal intake is very low.
 You hardly drink 2 glasses of water a day, because of which you don’t get the urge to have more water when it’s required.

 Vomiting and Diarrhea:

-Diarrhea Severe or acute, that originates on the quick and aggressive basis — can be the reason for the great loss of water and electrolytes in a small period.
+Diarrhea Severe or acute, that originates on a quick and aggressive basis — can be the reason for the great loss of water and electrolytes in a small period.
 If you experience vomiting with diarrhea, it will cause even more loose minerals and liquids from the body.
 Vomiting alone can also lead to dehydration.

 The higher your fever is the more you become dehydrated.
-The situation becomes worse if fever is accompanied by diarrhea and vomiting.
+The situation becomes worse if the fever is accompanied by diarrhea and vomiting.